 As you know, Canada is experiencing a prolonged shortage of veterinarians affecting all areas of the profession, including food animal and regulatory practice.
 As Canada ranks as the world's fifth largest agricultural exporter, with annual red meat exports alone totalling \$9.5 billion, the economic impact of food animal veterinarians cannot be overstated.
-Each food animal veterinarian contributes approximately \$1.2 million in direct and indirect economic output to their community.
+Each food animal veterinarian contributes approximately \$1.2 million in direct and indirect economic output to their community, enabling livestock and poultry producers to sustain and expand their operations.